samisalreadytaken/vs_library/Documentation.md

 `"refname"` in the example above refers to the reference entity's targetname.

-The `makePermanent` paramater ensures the entity is not released on round end.
+The `bMakePersistent` paramater ensures the entity is not released on round end.
 However, while using it, make sure to include a check to prevent spawning over and over again.
 Shown in the example above.

 </details>